twiddler/deputui/README.md

 # Motivation

 Reviewing release notes is tedious: Run `pnpm outdated`, look up the corresponding repositories, and hunt down all relevant release notes.
-That's no fun. 🙁

-When dependencies adhere to semver semantics, then:
+However, for dependencies that adhere to semver semantics, we know that …

-- **Major versions** have breaking changes.
-Migrating to that version might take minutes or days.
-These are released infrequently.
+- **major** version updates have breaking changes that might take some effort,
-- **Minor versions** have new features.
-We want to review those and see whether we can use the new features in our own code.
-These are released regularly.
+- **minor** version updates have new features we might want to adopt, and
-- **Patch versions** have bug fixes only.
-We can always update those, essentially without reviewing.
-(You should defend against malicious updates with [`minimumReleaseAge`](https://pnpm.io/settings#minimumreleaseage) or similar measures.)
-These are released frequently.
+- **patch** version updates have bug fixes only which we always want to install.

-So minor version updates are those that we must review and will be reviewing most often, so it'd be great to make that process fast and convenient.
+Most of the time, we will be reviewing minor version updates.
+It'd be great to make that fast and convenient.
 This is what `deputui` is for. 🏎️💨

 # How to use